Eleven-Trading/TradeNote/README.md

 Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the export format for you broker.

-You contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.
+You can contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.

 Alternatively, you can use the [template](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/Template.csv "template") and adapt it to your export file.

-### Type of trades
-TradeNote works best for intraday US stocks.
-However, you can also import swing trades but you must make sure all imported trades are closed / that you do not have any open trades.

 ### Project
 You can see upcoming features and project development on the [project page](https://github.com/orgs/Eleven-Trading/projects/1 "Project").